San Andreas (film): Sequel

-In February 2016, New Line announced a sequel is in development and its plot will reportedly focus on the Ring of Fire.
+In February 2016, New Line announced that a sequel is in development, and its plot will reportedly focus on the Ring of Fire.
 Neil Widener and Gavin James were hired as screenwriters, while Brad Peyton and Beau Flynn will return as director and producer, respectively.
 Johnson is set to reprise his role, while Gugino, Daddario and Giamatti are expected to return as well.
 Johnson and Peyton were announced to serve as producers.
 In July 2021, Daddario expressed her doubts that a sequel was happening.

 In November 2021, Johnson announced that they are still developing the sequel, while stating that scheduling conflicts are why the production has not started yet.
 He elaborated that his studio looks for projects that have what they internally call the "Moses Effect", explaining that this means that they take immediate precedence over the rest of the many projects on their film-slate; stating that he feels like the sequel falls into this category.
 In December 2021, Hiram Garcia confirmed that Warner Bros.
 Pictures wants a sequel, while Seven Bucks Productions delayed development in favor of other projects.